ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 ddev php bin/console ibexa:reindex
 ```

-You can now check that Elasticsearch works properly.
+You can now check that Elasticsearch works.

-For example, `ddev exec curl -s "http://elasticsearch:9200/_count"` will
+For example, `ddev exec curl -s "http://elasticsearch:9200/_count"`

-- test that the `web` server is accessing the `elasticsearch` server,
+- tests that the `web` server is accessing the `elasticsearch` server,
-- display the number of indexed documents.
+- displays the number of indexed documents.

 See [ddev/ddev-elasticsearch README](https://github.com/ddev/ddev-elasticsearch) for more information on topics such as memory management.